syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/3d-chart/EJ2_ASP.NETCORE/selection.md

-## Selection on load
+## Selection during initial loading

-To select a point or series programmatically on a chart use [`SelectedDataIndexes`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.Chart3D.html#Syncfusion_EJ2_Charts_Chart3D_SelectedDataIndexes) property.
+In a 3D chart, selecting a point or series during initial loading can only be done programmatically.
+The [`SelectedDataIndexes`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.Chart3D.html#Syncfusion_EJ2_Charts_Chart3D_SelectedDataIndexes) property can be used for this.

 {% if page.publishingplatform == "aspnet-core" %}